 CUP will be holding book launches of our new books in Cape Town, Kitwe, Kisumu, Epworth, London and Carlisle, PA, USA.
 Keep an eye on our Facebook and Twitter feeds for details.

-In July 2018 CUP will be hosting a PhD workshop.
+In July 2018 CUP hosted a PhD workshop.

-This one week intensive workshop focuses on the complex dynamics of urban food systems and the governance of these systems in the African context.
-The workshop aims to critically engage the broader theoretical debates that frame these realities, as well as the everyday practices and politics of the urban food system with a strong focus on urban planning and governance.
-Participants can expect inputs on the role of informality in urban food systems, supermarketisation, urban food security, food systems planning and the socio-spatial dynamics of food systems.
-The one day eld excursion will illustrate how key themes and concepts of the workshop manifest in the speci c urban context of Cape Town.
+This one week intensive workshop focused on the complex dynamics of urban food systems and the governance of these systems in the African context.
+The workshop aimed to critically engage the broader theoretical debates that frame these realities, as well as the everyday practices and politics of the urban food system with a strong focus on urban planning and governance.
+Participants received inputs on the role of informality in urban food systems, supermarketisation, urban food security, food systems planning and the socio-spatial dynamics of food systems.
+The one day field excursion illustrated how key themes and concepts of the workshop manifest in the specific urban context of Cape Town.

-The workshop is specifically aimed at capacity building and allows for interaction and feedback for participants’ current doctoral research.
-It also includes sessions dedicated to supporting the reach of participants’ work through inputs on publishing and in uencing policy.
+The workshop was specifically aimed at capacity building and allows for interaction and feedback for participants’ current doctoral research.
+It also included sessions dedicated to supporting the reach of participants’ work through inputs on publishing and influencing policy.

 Symposium at the Global Food Security Conference, December 2017, Cape Town.